Galileo88/Galileos-Planet-Pack/README.md

 7. Copy from [Textures Download]\GameData\GPP\ to [KSP]\GameData\GPP\ the folder GPP_Textures\.

 8. Run once in this configuration before installing additional mods

+## __All terrain scatter (scenery like trees and rocks) is not working due to a bug in Kopernicus.
+When the next version of Kopernicus is released, it will fix this issue.__

 ## Optional Mods